rakib2067/NodeJS-Course/README.md

 - Without the module system, if we had the same function written in 2 files, one would overwrite the other
 - Modules prevent this by ensuring that each module contains variables and functions that are scoped to the module itself

+### The `Global` object

+As established, Node is a Javascript runtime built ontop of a C++ engine.
+Therefore, it includes extra features that standard JS does not have, and also does not have certain features exclusive to the JavaScript web API.
+For instance:

+- `setTimeout()`
+- `console.log()`

+Are standard JavaScript commands that can be accessed globally, no matter what environment the JS is running on.

+In browsers, the `window` object defines the global scope:

+- All functions, variables and objects are wrapped with this object
+- So `console.log` for example, is essentialy being called as `window.console.log()`

+In Node, instead of the `window` object, we have the `global` object instead.
+Unlike `window`, the `global` object does not explicitly wrap over variables and functions within the file.

 ### Creating a module

 We can use the `module` keyword within a file to create a module which exports some data: